 His ceiling is set for the third round of the NFL draft, but he could make an impact on teams that need a true runner.

 -Hubbard is a project RB with MASSIVE upside.
 He may get more play on special teams to start, but if a team can work with him and develop his route running, Hubbard has the chance to be a big time threat that goes under the radar in this year’s draft.

 I am a broken man writing this article.
 The Packers have done it again.
 The NFC Championship is a curse for this team.
 I’ve defended Aaron Rodgers through thick and thin, he’s been my guy since I started watching football.
 Aaron, my dude, you had a shot.
 The refs were god-fucking-awful, I understand.
 But you had chances, multiple.
 I love you dude, but this was it. 😦

 That play…..that fucking play.
 WHY DID YOU NOT TUCK AND RUN THAT BALL.
 You had it man, after that TD last week, you had it!!!!
 I thought it was bad luck, I thought it was the defense, the refs, no. It’s the offense, too many chances, not enough production.
 No excuses, it is what it is.
 Aaron, go find yourself a super team like Brady and get SB #2.
 Sorry Pack, sorry Aaron, it’s just not gonna work.

 Whether his last game or not, it doesn’t change the fact that Drew Brees didn’t have the best game of his career.
 But that’s okay, because in the eyes of many, Brees will go down in history as one of the greats to play the game of football.

-Whether Drew Brees has played his last snap as a NFL Quarterback, he will be remembered as a legend to many fans who have witnessed the greatness he attributed.
+Whether Drew Brees has played his last snap as an NFL quarterback, he will be remembered as a legend by many fans who have witnessed the greatness he attributed.
 Thank you for everything and what a hell of a career.